aonawale/ember-material-components/README.md

 ```

 ### Without SASS
 This addon can be used without SASS (relying on pure CSS for styles).
-If you choose this path, you'll need to manually include all CSS files for each material web components by adding the following lines to your `ember-cli-build.js`.
+If you choose this path, you'll need to manually include all CSS files for each material web components by adding the following lines to your `ember-cli-build.js` file.

 ```js
 app.import('node_modules/@material/button/dist/mdc.button.css');